SimPilotAdamT/JavaCollection/README.md

 # OCR A-Level Computer Science Programming Practice
 Me practicing my Java Coding.
 Made to be edited with JetBrains IntelliJ IDEA (https://www.jetbrains.com/idea/).
 Uses the developer version of Java JDK 16 (https://jdk.java.net/16/).
-Changelogs are included in teh .java file in the src/com/AdamT folder.
-If you are here looking for software to download or to contribute to some projects to contribute to,  _**do not download these files**_.
-They are _**purely**_ my practice only.
+Changelogs are included in the .java file in the src/com/AdamT folder.
 ## Usage
 * ### Source Code
 	1. Ensure you have Java JDK 16 (https://jdk.java.net/16/) downloaded and ready for use by your IDE (or manual `cmd.exe`/Linux Terminal compiler).
 This program was compiled and written with JetBrains IntelliJ IDEA (https://www.jetbrains.com/idea/), so I would recommend using this (although it is not an absolute must).